hyprwm/hyprland-wiki/content/getting-started/installation.md

 Installing Hyprland is very easy.
 Simply install it with your package manager.

-> [!WARNING]
-> It is **heavily** recommended you use **what the distro packages for you**, **not** compiling manually nor using `-git` packages.
+It is **heavily** recommended you use **what the distro packages for you**, **not** compiling manually nor using `-git` packages.
-> Hyprland's ecosystem and dependencies are vast and intertwined, and compiling manually will only potentially expose you to outdated, or incompatible versions of these dependencies.
+Hyprland's ecosystem and dependencies are vast and intertwined, and compiling manually will only potentially expose you to outdated, or incompatible versions of these dependencies.

->
-> If you get `.so` file mismatch / missing errors, it's _entirely your fault_ for doing this!
+If you get `.so` file mismatch / missing errors, it's _entirely your fault_ for doing this!

->
-> However, if you are an experienced user and want to beta-test new features, you're more than welcome to run the latest git head.
+However, if you are an experienced user and want to beta-test new features, you're more than welcome to run the latest git head.
-> Please don't come asking about ".so file missing" errors though!
+Please don't come asking about ".so file missing" errors though!

 ### Packages

 > [!WARNING]
-> I do not maintain any packages.
+> Hypr* team does not maintain any packages.
 > If they are broken, try building from source first.

-{{% details title="Arch" closed="true" %}}
+Distributions marked with `*` are not officially supportted.
+These instructions are community-driven, and no guarantee is provided for their validity.

+{{< tabs >}}

+{{< tab name="Arch" >}}

 Install a tagged release from the Arch repositories: